-Providing detailed and accurate information about your pet, current and past diets, your observations, and about your pet's lifestyle and home allow your veterinary nutritionist to make make the right recommendations for you and your pet.
+Providing detailed and accurate information about your pet, current and past diets, your observations, and about your pet's lifestyle and home allow your board certified veterinary nutritionist to make make the right recommendations for you and your pet.

 No pet's nutritional plan is complete without follow-up.
-This allows fine-tuning of the nutritional plan based on your pet's progress; it also lets your veterinary nutritionist know when a bigger change is needed, and makes sure plans stay on track.
+This allows fine-tuning of the nutritional plan based on your pet's progress; it also lets your board certified veterinary nutritionist know when a bigger change is needed, and makes sure plans stay on track.

 Vet Consults allows your pet to receive the same level of nutritional care, including a detailed nutritional assessment and comprehensive nutrition plan.
-To make it work without meeting with your veterinary nutritionist, your veterinarian plays an active role in making sure that your veterinary nutritionist has a complete and clear picture of your pet's medical status, ensuring that your veterinary nutritionist's recommendations are the right fit for you and your pet, and helping you to implement the plan.
+To make it work without meeting with your board certified veterinary nutritionist, your veterinarian plays an active role in making sure that your veterinary nutritionist has a complete and clear picture of your pet's medical status, ensuring that your veterinary nutritionist's recommendations are the right fit for you and your pet, and helping you to implement the plan.

 See how a with Vet Consults work, and learn how to get the most out of it.